braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases.md

 ---
-nav_title: Liquid Use Cases
+nav_title: Liquid Use Case Library
 page_order: 10

+excerpt_separator: ""
 page_type: glossary
 layout: liquid_use_case_glossary
-description: "This landing page is home to sample liquid use cases organized by category, such as Anniversaries, App Usage, Countdowns, and more."
+description: "This landing page is home to sample Liquid use cases organized by category, such as Anniversaries, App Usage, Countdowns, and more."
 ---

 {% api %}